Studying abroad can feel expensive before the application even starts.

 |

-Public universities can be low-cost, but students still need living expenses, insurance, visa funds and semester contributions.
+Public universities can be low-cost, but you still need living expenses, insurance, visa funds and semester contributions.

 |